-- 7.2.1 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.
-Policy DM1 and Appendix 2 of the Development Management Policies document set out that development should not result in loss of light to the windows of neighbouring properties nor allow overlooking, and should not be excessively prominent in relation to adjacent properties. - 7.2.2 Given the nature and position of the proposed works, it is not considered that the proposed front driveway alterations would result in harm to the residential amenities of any neighbours in terms of a loss of light or overlooking. - 7.2.3 In summary, the proposed development is acceptable in accordance with Policies CP1 and CP12 of the Core Strategy and Policy DM1 and Appendix 2 of the Development Management Policies LDD.
+- 7.3.4 It is not considered that the proposed front driveway or rear patio alterations would result in harm to the residential amenities of any neighbours in terms of a loss of light or overlooking. - 7.3.5 In summary, the proposed development is acceptable in accordance with Policies CP1 and CP12 of the Core Strategy and Policy DM1 and Appendix 2 of the Development Management Policies LDD.

-7.3 Highways & Parking
+7.4 Highways & Parking

-- 7.3.1 Core Strategy Policy CP10 requires development to provide a safe and adequate means of access and to make adequate provision for all users, including car parking.
-Policy DM13 and Appendix 5 of the Development Management Policies document set out parking standards. - 7.3.2 The proposed extended driveway provides three parking spaces and as such it is considered that there will be adequate parking space for present and future occupiers.
-It is acknowledged that the proposed new parking space would not be independently accessible without other vehicles first moving from the site.
-However, this arrangement is not uncommon along Whitelands Avenue and other similar residential roads where tandem car parking arrangements are normal.
-It is not considered that this arrangement would result in any demonstrable adverse impact on highway safety.
+- 7.4.1 Core Strategy Policy CP10 requires development to provide a safe and adequate means of access and to make adequate provision for all users, including car parking.
+Policy DM13 and Appendix 5 of the Development Management Policies document set out parking standards. - 7.4.2 The proposed extended driveway provides space for at three parking spaces and as such is considered that there will be adequate parking space for present and future occupiers.
 No changes to the existing access are proposed as part of the proposed development which would remain as existing.

-7.4 Rear Garden Amenity Space
+7.5 Rear Garden Amenity Space

-- 7.4.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space. - 7.4.2 The dwelling would retain a garden of approximately 500sqm in area which is considered to be acceptable.
+- 7.5.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space. - 7.5.2 The dwelling would retain a garden of approximately 500sqm in area which is considered to be acceptable.

-7.5 Trees & Landscape
+7.6 Trees & Landscape

-- 7.5.1 Policy DM6 of the Development Management Policies LDD sets out that development proposals should seek to retain trees and other landscape and nature conservation features, and that proposals should demonstrate that trees will be safeguarded and managed during and after development in accordance with the relevant British Standards. - 7.5.2 The proposed development would not require the removal of any trees and is not considered to result in any impact to trees.
+- 7.6.1 Policy DM6 of the Development Management Policies LDD sets out that development proposals should seek to retain trees and other landscape and nature conservation features, and that proposals should demonstrate that trees will be safeguarded and managed during and after development in accordance with the relevant British Standards. - 7.6.2 The proposed development would not require the removal of any trees and is not considered to result in any impact to trees.
 The proposed development is therefore considered to be acceptable in this regard.

-7.6 Biodiversity
+7.7 Biodiversity

-- 7.6.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
+- 7.7.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
 This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive.
-The Habitats Directive places a legal duty on all public bodies to have regard to the habitats directive when carrying out their functions. - 7.6.2 The protection of biodiversity and protected species is a material planning consideration in the assessment of this application in accordance with Policy CP9 of the Core Strategy and Policy DM6 of the Development Management Policies document.
+The Habitats Directive places a legal duty on all public bodies to have regard to the habitats directive when carrying out their functions. - 7.7.2 The protection of biodiversity and protected species is a material planning consideration in the assessment of this application in accordance with Policy CP9 of the Core Strategy and Policy DM6 of the Development Management Policies document.
 National Planning Policy requires Local Authorities to ensure that a protected species survey is undertaken for applications where biodiversity may be affected prior to the determination of a planning application.
 A Biodiversity Checklist was submitted with the application and states that no protected species or biodiversity interests will be affected as a result of the application.